zarif-ahmed/viewcontroller-transitions/README.md

 # viewcontroller-transitions

 Use the classes in the Transitions folder of the project to customize the direction of push and pop of your view controller.
-You will be able to push a view controller with a present(modal) animation.
+You will be able to push a view controller with a present(modal/FromBottom), FromLeft, FromRight and FromTop animation.

 There are 2 main classses in the project where th magic happens :